 - ½ teaspoon ground white pepper

-- 2 tablespoons pale or medium dry sherry
+- 2 tablespoons medium dry sherry

 For The Chilli Paste: